 The port of Gilleleje is the most important port in the southern part of Kattegat for landing the catches by the different fisheries in this region.
-This is illustrated by landings in the port of Gilleleje over the past 10 years (2011-2020), which have averaged 917 tons (78% of the total catches by weight) from ICES 41G2 and averaged 653 tons (27 % of the total catches by weight) from ICES 41G2 and averaged 653 tons (27 % of the total catches by weight) from ICES 41G2 and averaged 00WF and ECC are located within.
-Furthermore, the fishing vessels that have their home ports in Gilleleje have accounted for 31 % of the total catches from ICES 41G2.
+This is illustrated by landings in the port of Gilleleje over the past 10 years (2011-2020), which have averaged 917 tons (78% of the total catches by weight) from ICES 41G2 and averaged 653 tons (27 % of the total catches by weight) from ICES 41G1, which are the fishing areas where the planning area for Hesselø OWF and ECC are located within.
+Furthermore, the fishing vessels that have their home ports in Gilleleje have accounted for 31 % of the total catches in ICES 41G1 and 75 % of the total catches from ICES 41G2.
 Thus, the commercial fisheries undertaken in this region of the Kattegat, including the planning area for Hesselø OWF and ECC, is very important to this port.